 Salted or spicy, spiked or sober, with or without nutmeg and cinnamon; there’s a good chance a good cuppa hot chocolate will always hit the spot.
-And while you’ve been busy refreshing your winter wardrobe, we’ve been drinking our way through the hot chocolates in the city.
+And, while you’ve been busy refreshing your winter wardrobe, we’ve been drinking our way through the hot chocolate in the city.
 We list down our favourites for you.

 This little cafe in Uday Park dishes out some great coffee and delish hot chocolate.
-They use Mason & Co chocolate for your cuppa and offer a bunch of yummy flavours like coconut, peppermint and, our favourite, chilli; a perfect pairing with a chilly evening.
+They use Mason & Co chocolate for your cuppa, and offer a bunch of yummy flavours like bittersweet, peanut butter and the classic Bond option.

 The crew behind Elma’s makes its own marshmallows, and you know a hot chocolate is extra special when you get delicious marshmallows on top of it.

-A cafe devoted to all things chocolate, Choko La has variety, with everything from dark chocolate to milk chocolate with the added option of marshmallows.
+A cafe devoted to all things chocolate, Choko La has variety, with everything from dark chocolate to hazelnut with the added option of marshmallows.
 If you’re a dark-chocolate-bordering-on-bitter-fan, we recommend their 70% cocoa hot chocolate.
-And you can choose different flavours like vanilla, cinnamon, hazelnut and coffee.
+And you can choose different flavours like classic milk hot chocolate, hazelnut or coffee hot chocolate.

 Theo’s Signature Hot Chocolate is made from chocolate and truffles, with the added option of adding coffee in case you’re also looking for a caffeine kick.